logo

 When neither fires

-The skills are scoped narrowly.
-If you're working on the website, on a CLI tool unrelated to the ECS, or on scene loading mechanics that don't fit the "add a Component" pattern, neither skill triggers.
-That's intentional — broad auto-invocation makes skills noisy.
+Both skills are scoped narrowly to keep auto-invocation noise low.
+If you're working on the website, on a CLI tool unrelated to the ECS, or on something that doesn't involve @babylonjsmarket/ecs or @babylonjsmarket/arcade, neither fires.
+That's intentional.

 But in practice, describing what you want plainly is enough.